HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

   )
 }}

-Our data shows that  51% of desktop pages and 44% of mobile pages serve their LCP image from the same host as the document.
+51% of desktop pages and 44% of mobile pages serve their LCP image from the same host as the document.
 Cross-hosted LCP images account for 16-18% of pages—a meaningful portion that may be paying a connection overhead cost unless mitigated with [preconnect hints](https://web.dev/learn/performance/resource-hints#preconnect).

 The "other content" category (32% desktop, 40% mobile) represents pages where the LCP element isn't an image at all, likely text blocks or background elements.
 The higher mobile percentage for "other content" may reflect responsive design patterns where hero images are deprioritized on smaller viewports, though we do not conclusively know using this data alone.

 #### LCP Resource Prioritization